rewriting-the-code/RewriteYourSummer2020/README.md

 of whom have already demonstrated interest in using their newly-found time productively, to make the most of their time.

-# The Rewrite Your Summer program will:
+## Program Goals:
-• Provide students the opportunity to participate in a meaningful summer project with peers and mentors in the absence of a traditional internship where they will develop code, project solutions, and work artifacts for use during the 2020 fall recruiting season.
+* Provide students the opportunity to participate in a meaningful summer project with peers and mentors in the absence of a traditional internship where they will develop code, project solutions, and work artifacts for use during the 2020 fall recruiting season.
-• Help students ideate projects and create solutions they’re passionate about.
+* Help students ideate projects and create solutions they’re passionate about.
 • Create opportunities for students to develop and learn team, technical, and business skills through hands-on experience and collaboration.
-• Further develop and strengthen relationships within the RTC community.
+* Further develop and strengthen relationships within the RTC community.
-• Expose students to RTC company partner engineers and recruiters.
+* Expose students to RTC company partner engineers and recruiters.